farcasmihai91/boilerplate-express-service-with-ts/README.md

 Typescript and Express.js
 =========================

-An Express.js project implemented using Typescript with strongly typed objects:
+A boilerplate Express.js project implemented using TypeScript:

 # Installation